Erick Lindgren

-Erick A. Lindgren (born August 11, 1976, in Burney, California) is an American professional poker player.
+Erick Lindgren (born August 11, 1976, in Burney, California) is an American professional poker player.
 He has won two World Poker Tour (WPT) titles, two World Series of Poker bracelets, and more than $10,500,000 in tournament earnings during his poker career.
 As of April 2020, he is 85th on the all-time money list of poker.

 Poker career

 Lindgren won his first major tournament at the Bellagio in 2002 and followed that up with his first World Poker Tour (WPT) win ten months later.
 Six months later, he won the WPT PartyPoker Million III cruise, where he walked away with the million dollar top prize.

 In January 2005, he finished runner-up in the World Series of Poker Circuit Event in Atlantic City.
 In February, he finished fifth in the WPT LA Poker Classic and just a week later, he won the second Professional Poker Tour tournament, also in LA.

 In January 2006, he made another WPT final table, finishing third at the 2006 Borgata Winter Poker Open.